Hasselblad X1D II vs Leica X2

 Travel and landscape photographers will find it useful that the X1D II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The X1D II is a recent model that features in the current product line-up of Hasselblad.
-In contrast, the X2 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X2 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X2 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Hasselblad and Leica websites.

 So how do things add up?
 Which of the two cameras – the Hasselblad X1D II or the Leica X2 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.